raacquah/codepath-web103-prework/README.md

 ## Notes

-Ensuring that forms for adding and editing creators worked correctly with state management, async/await API calls, and navigation required careful handling of inputs and updating the database reliably.
+Managing form inputs, especially for both creating and editing, can quickly become complex.

 ## License

-Copyright 2025 Tram Tran
+Copyright 2025 Richmond Acquah

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at